docker/docs/develop/security-best-practices.md

 libraries and install custom software.
 These appear as instructions in the Dockerfile.

-Building your image is a snapshot of that image, at that moment in time.
+Building your image is a snapshot of that image at that moment.
 When you depend on a base image without a tag, you’ll get a different base image every time you rebuild.
 Also, when you install packages using a package installer, rebuilding can change the image drastically.
 For example, a